giacomo-santoni/SC-project/README.md

 Moreover, it will contribute in the study of proton lifetime and in Beyond Standard Model physics.

 ### 1.2 The detector
-As said before, DUNE is provided with two main detectors since it's an neutrino oscillation experiment. <br> The Far Detector is a LArTPC, made of 4 modules of 10 ktons each.
-These modules combine tracking and calorimetry, allowing us to identify $\nu_{mu}$ interactions and reconstruct particle's energies. <br> The Near Detector is made of multiple sub-detectors, as it shown in the scheme below.
+As said before, DUNE is provided with two main detectors since it's an neutrino oscillation experiment. <br> The Far Detector is a LArTPC, that combines tracking and calorimetry, allowing us to identify $\nu_{mu}$ interactions and reconstruct particle's energies. <br> The Near Detector is made of multiple sub-detectors, as it shown in the scheme below.
 A LArTPC is present, to be consistent with the Far one.
 In the Phase I, The Muon Spectrometer (TMS), a detector that measures the momentum and charge sign of the muons will be built; in Phase II it will be substituted with ND-GAr, a magnetized high-pressure gaseous argon TPC with a surrounding calorimeter.
 It allows particle-by-particle charge and momentum reconstruction.
 These two detectors can move off-axis, so they can study interaction of neutrinos at different energy spectra.
 <p align="center">
 <img width="594" alt="Screenshot 2023-10-19 alle 10 28 15" src="https://github.com/giacomo-santoni/SC-project/assets/133137485/2b4a1099-72e3-4a93-b9d8-9773b1b9a63d">
 </p>